 How to drive performance via your Local Product Feed

 So, what should your business do about this major shift in Google’s approach to product-related queries?
 The short answer is that inventory integration into your GBP is unavoidable.
 If you are a retailer or simply any business that sells products along with services, you need to integrate your local inventory to remain competitive.
 If you do not integrate a Local Product Feed into your listings via Google’s Merchant Center (GMC), your competitors can and will outrank you.

 In that sense, GMC has become an essential local search tool almost overnight.
 When a business successfully submits a Local Product Feed via the GMC, it will then automatically attach itself to the business’s GBP listings—a simple enough concept, but a tricky task for newcomers.
 Google has issued its own help documents, but it remains a hefty investment of time and resources to port over a business’s entire local inventory.

-For instances such as these and indeed everything else involved in Local Listings Management, we have the in-house expertise—and proprietary platforms—to build, maintain, and optimise Local Product Feeds.
+For instances such as these and indeed everything else involved in Local Presence Management, we have the in-house expertise—and proprietary platforms—to build, maintain, and optimize Local Product Feeds.
 We have vast experience with the GMC, Google Shopping, product-based ads, and inventory integration with store pages and local listings.
-Whether you need to capitalise on this opportunity or simply don’t want your top rankings to disappear in this new landscape, you’re in safe hands with DAC.
+Whether you need to capitalize on this opportunity or simply don’t want your top rankings to disappear in this new landscape, you’re in safe hands with DAC.
 Let’s talk.